 Even if they have the talent and experience to do their job properly, they’d still be running around in circles if what they’re supposed to work on isn’t 100% clear.
 And according to Qualtrics, one of the challenges in employee engagement is a low percentage of employees with knowledge of their company’s goals.

-In other words, managing employee expectations is essential to growth — both for your team and your business as a whole.
+In other words, setting and managing employee expectations is essential to growth — both for your team and your business as a whole.